You can now add Healthify as a preferred source on Google. Click here to see us when you search Google.

 Key points

-- People with appetite loss can feel full after eating a small amount of food, not have the feeling of hunger, be uninterested in food or have changes in the taste and smell of food.
+- People with appetite loss can feel full after eating a small amount of food, not have the feeling of hunger, be uninterested in food or have changes in taste and the smell of food.

 - It often worries carers the most, as not eating can cause complications such as weight and muscle loss.